perriera/for_interfaces/linux/README.md

     - see [How to install injections.io(C++17)](https://github.com/perriera/injections)

 ### Summary
 You now have a selection of methods of setting up a Linux distribution.
 At this point in time the number one recommendation is to utilize `DigitalOcean` provided you have a good Internet connection and a credit card.
 The number two recommendation is `multipass` as it is free and can support a GUI interface via Microsoft Remote Desktop, (albeit somewhat laggy). `VirtualBox` comes in as a strong number three as it also free and does do a fairly good GUI interface (but takes longer to setup properly and much more fragile compared to `Parallels Desktop`). `Docker` (a forerunner to `multipass`) is number five but requires a course off [Udemy.com](https://www.udemy.com/courses/search/?src=ukw&q=docker) to know how to use it properly. `WSl/WSL2` provides a Linux-style interface to a natively-installed Windows instance but is dependent on the ever-changing Windows desktop environment to make it practical for software development (when compared to Linux).
-Down (but not out)`Qt` certainly is an option to consider as it promises to be an all-in-one solution, (but requires a paid subscription and a strong learning curve).
+Down (but not out) `Qt` certainly is an option to consider as it promises to be an all-in-one solution for all three major operating systems plus strong Android support, (but requires a paid subscription and a strong learning curve).

 ### Next Steps
 - [How to install injections.io(C++17)](https://github.com/perriera/injections)